 A routine soil test will reveal the pH level of the soil, and this will determine whether lime is needed on the field.
 Generally, east of the Flint Hills, lime is recommended for alfalfa if the pH drops below 6.4, with a target pH for liming of 6.8.
 In the Flint Hills and west, lime is recommended for alfalfa and all other crops when the pH drops below 5.8, with a target pH of 6.0.
 Target pH is simply the pH goal once the lime reacts with the soil.

-Determining the soil pH is the first step in determining if lime is needed.
-But it doesn’t tell you the amount of lime you need to apply.
-Soils with more clay and organic matter will have more acidity at a given pH, and will require more lime/ECC (effective calcium carbonate) to reach a target soil pH, than will a sandy soil.
-This is why two soils may have the same soil pH but have quite different buffer pH’s, and different lime requirements.
+Soils with more clay and organic matter will have more reserve acidity at a given pH, and will require more ECC (effective calcium carbonate) to reach a target soil pH, than will a sandy soil.
+This is why two soils may have the same soil pH but have quite different buffer pHs, and different lime requirements.

 Calculating lime rates

-The two factors that influence the neutralizing value of aglime are the chemical neutralizing value of the lime material relative to pure calcium carbonate, and the fineness of crushing, or particle size, of the product.
-The finer the lime is ground, the greater the surface area of the product, the faster it will react, and the faster the neutralizing of the acidity will occur.
+The two factors that influence neutralizing value are the chemical neutralizing value of the lime material relative to pure calcium carbonate, and the fineness of crushing, or particle size, of the product.
 These two factors are used in the determination of ECC.
+The surface area of the particles is critical for neutralizing to occur.
 Expressing recommendations as pounds of ECC allows fine-tuning of rates for variation in lime sources, and avoids under- or over-applying lime products.

 Research has clearly shown that a pound of ECC from agricultural lime, pelletized lime, water treatment plant sludge, fluid lime, or other sources is equal in neutralizing soil acidity.
 Therefore under most circumstances, the cost per pound of ECC applied to your field should be a primary factor in source selection.
 Other factors such as rate of reaction (fineness), uniformity of spreading, and availability should be considered, but the final pH change, and subsequent alfalfa growth, will depend on the amount of ECC applied.

-All lime sources have a very limited solubility.
-When planting alfalfa, best performance is obtained when lime is incorporated and given time to react with and neutralize the acidity in the soil.
-When surface-applied and not incorporated, as in no-till systems, the reaction of lime is generally limited to only neutralizing the acidity and raising the pH in the top 2 to 3 inches of soil.
-Surface applications are adequate in slightly acidic soils, but may not provide as good a soil environment for nodulation and nitrogen fixation in the extremely acid soils, those with pH below 5.0, currently found in some areas of Kansas.
+All lime sources have a very limited solubility and when planting alfalfa, best performance is obtained when lime is incorporated and given time to react with and neutralize the acidity in the soil.
+When surface applied and not incorporated, as in no-till systems, the reaction of lime is generally limited to only neutralizing the acidity and raising the pH in the top 2 to 3 inches of soil.
+Surface applications are adequate in slightly acidic soils, but may not provide as good a soil environment for nodulation and nitrogen fixation in the extremely acid soils, pH below 5.0, currently found in some soils in Kansas.

 Calcium and magnesium contents

 What about the calcium and magnesium contents?
-Most agricultural limes found in Kansas contain both calcium and magnesium, with calcium exceeding magnesium.
-The exact ratio of these two essential plant nutrients will vary widely.
+Most agricultural limes found in Kansas contain both calcium and magnesium, though the relative concentrations of the two essential plant nutrients varies widely.
 While the advantages and disadvantages of using a dolomitic (magnesium-containing) lime versus a calcitic (low-magnesium, high-calcium) lime have been cussed and discussed for years, the differences are very, very slight in most cases.
 The exception is on soils deficient in magnesium, in which case a dolomitic lime source is needed.
 In Kansas, both dolomitic lime and calcitic lime are suitable for use on cropland.